-DCAD's Grade Forgiveness Policy allows a student who has encountered difficulty to improve his or her grade point average by retaking up to twelve credits over four semesters.
-Under this policy, effective Fall 2008, a matriculated student may retake a DCAD class for Grade Forgiveness by declaring that intention in writing at registration.
+DCAD's Grade Forgiveness Policy allows a student who has encountered difficulty to improve thier grade point average by retaking up to twelve credits over four semesters.
+Under this policy, effective Fall 2008, a matriculated student may retake a DCAD class for Grade.
 The retaken class will appear twice on the student's transcript and though both grades will remain on the transcript, only the second grade will be calculated in the student's G.P.A.
+For VA benefit recipients, the VA will not pay for repeated courses unless a new grade is needed to proceed in the program.